 And the little triumph is slightly more substantial than a pekinese in a living room but it has lit up a sullen road lined with pre-stressed concrete and screaming property dealers.

 The Buick seems to lack lower lip, but her grill exudes fearsome appearance of a tiger-fish.
 Or some might comment it looks like Darth Vader.

 Where are we heading?
-How will things be designed in the future.
+How will things be designed in the future?
 Is it evolution?
 Can not cars be made which go beyond perfecting function?

-What will the purpose of life be ten years from now?
+What will be the purpose of life ten years from now?
 Overcoming competition or enjoying great sensations?
-Where will Bacchus be banished?
+Where will be Bacchus banished?

 Here is Sam driving his 1932 ford.
 His expression and the joyous children reflect the mood of the event.